canonical/snapd/cmd/snap-confine/snap-confine.rst

 Mount profiles
 --------------

-`snap-confine` looks for the `/var/lib/snapd/mount/$SECURITY_TAG.fstab` file.
-If present it is read, parsed and treated like a typical `fstab(5)` file.
+`snap-confine` uses a helper process, `snap-update-ns`, to apply the mount namespace profile to freshly constructed mount namespace.
+That tool looks for the `/var/lib/snapd/mount/snap.$SNAP_NAME.fstab` file.
+If present it is read, parsed and treated like a mostly-typical `fstab(5)` file.
 The mount directives listed there are executed in order.
 All directives must succeed as any failure will abort execution.

 By default all mount entries start with the following flags: `bind`, `ro`, `nodev`, `nosuid`.
 Some of those flags can be reversed by an appropriate option (e.g. `rw` can cause the mount point to be writable).

+Certain additional features are enabled and conveyed through the use of mount options prefixed with `x-snapd-`.

 As a security precaution only `bind` mounts are supported at this time.